urib94/BainanceTradingBot/README.md

 5. strategies
 6. utils

-and one Main.java file that..
+and one Main.java file that...

 ## How to run
 In order to run the bot, the user needs to press "help" to view all the possible commands the bots offers.